-Types Of Crowdfunding For Businesses: Rewards, Equity, Debt, and Donations
+Types Of Crowdfunding For Businesses: Rewards, Equity, Debt, & Donations

 I doubt you’ve noticed, but over the past decade, crowdfunding has become a bona fide economic and cultural phenomenon.
 A report from 2015 found that crowdfunding had raised $35 billion — a figure that has undoubtedly grown significantly in the time since.
 Crowdfunding’s public profile seems to grow by the day, with high-profile crowdfunding campaigns for medical emergencies, board games, controversial political figures, and clickbait-ready projects such as the RompHim becoming viral stories unto themselves.